 Ultrasound uses sound waves and their echoes to produce a picture of internal organs or masses.
-For this test, a small, microphone-like instrument called a transducer is placed on the skin (which is first lubricated with gel).
+Usually for this test, a small, microphone-like instrument called a transducer is placed on the skin (which is first lubricated with gel).
 The transducer emits sound waves and picks up the echoes as they bounce off the organs.
 A computer converts the echoes into an image that is displayed on a computer screen.

 Ultrasound can be used to look at lymph nodes near the surface of the body or to look for enlarged organs inside your abdomen such as the kidneys, liver, and spleen.

 This is an easy test to have, and it uses no radiation.
 For most ultrasounds, you simply lie on a table, and a technician moves the transducer over the part of your body being looked at.